-Graduate students and postdoctoral scholars serving as instructor of record are invited to join the Spring 2021 GSI Teaching Seminar.
+Graduate students and postdoctoral scholars serving as instructor of record are invited to join the GSI Teaching Seminar.
 Sponsored by the Center for Teaching and Learning, this cohort will provide support and feedback as you navigate the experience of leading your own course.
-The ongoing public health crisis will make spring 2021 a uniquely challenging semester.
-The GSI Teaching Seminar will be able to help you navigate issues around remote and hybrid teaching as well as socially-distanced classroom instruction.

 What will you do in the GSI Teaching Seminar?

-- Participate in regular meetings with a CTL faculty member and other GSIs to discuss teaching challenges and strategies.
-The semester will begin with weekly meetings and then move to bi-weekly meetings as the semester gets underway.
+- Participate in weekly meetings with the CTL facilitator and other GSIs to discuss teaching challenges and strategies.

-- Discussions topics will include engaging students in remote and hybrid learning, delivering effective lectures, designing and administering formative and summative assessment, managing your time, and more.
+- Discussions topics include delivering effective lectures, engaging students in active learning, designing and administering formative and summative assessment, managing your time, and more.

 - Provide and receive at least one classroom observation of teaching.
 Classroom observations help new instructors identify a variety of teaching strategies while receiving supportive feedback about their own teaching.

-- Submit a final reflection paper at the end of the fall semester to earn a CTL badge.
+- Submit a final reflection paper at the end of the fall semester to earn the CTL Reflective Teacher badge.

 What are the benefits of participating in the GSI Teaching Seminar?

-- Connecting to a community of instructors helps to make teaching feel less isolating.
+- Connecting to a community of graduate student instructors helps to make teaching feel less isolating.
 Talking about your teaching with other new instructors provides space to experiment and reflect on your teaching.

 Note: Space is limited.
 Priority enrollment will be given to first-time instructors who are not participating in CTL’s Tech to Teaching program.